ravendb/docs/Chapter14.rst

 * Analyzes the fields using a *lower case* analyzer ("Matt Warren" -> "matt warren")
 * Stores a the ID of the document that the anaylzed term comes from

 The fields is converted to lower case so that case-sensitivity isn't an issue in basic queries.
-The ID of the document is stored so that
+The ID of the document is stored so that RavenDB can then pull the document out of the data store after is has performed the Lucene query.
-RavenDB can then pull the document out of the data store after is has performed the Lucene query.
-Remember RavenDB only uses Lucene to store the indexed data, not the actual documents themselves.
+Remember RavenDB only uses Lucene to store the *indexed data*, not the actual documents themselves.

 However things are slightly more complex when dealing with numbers.
 The rules that RavenDB follows here are:

-* If the value is null, create a single field with the supplied name with the unanalyzed value 'NULL_VALUE'
+* If the value is null, create a single field with the supplied name and the unanalyzed value 'NULL_VALUE'
-* If the value is a string or was set to not analyzed, create a single field with the supplied name
+* If the value is a string or was set to be not analyzed, create a single field with the supplied name
-* If the value is a date, create a single field with millisecond precision with the supplied name
+* If the value is a date, create a single field with millisecond precision and the supplied name
 * If the value is numeric (int, long, double, decimal, or float) it will create two fields
   * with the supplied name, containing the numeric value as an unanalyzed string - useful for direct queries
   * with the name: name +'_Range', containing the numeric value in a form that allows range queries

 The last item is important.
-So that RavenDB can use Lucene to perform range queries (i.e. Age > 4, Age < 40 etc) it needs to store the numerical data in a format that is suitable for this.
+To enable RavenDB to perform range queries (i.e. Age > 4, Age < 40 etc) with Lucene, it needs to store the numerical data in a format that is suitable for this.
 But it also stores the value in its original format so that direct queries (such as matches) can be performed.